varunmara/gems-of-india/.github/ISSUE_TEMPLATE/pull_request_template.md

 Provide any relevant context or background information.

 **Additional Details**
-Add any other details that might help reviewers understand your pull request.your pull request.
+Add any other details that might help reviewers understand your pull request.